It’s Miller Time Blog

 Salt and Love – A Cooking blog by Glenn Anderson

 Lastly, I can’t leave out fitness.
 I’ve always led an active lifestyle.
 I studied martial arts as a young girl (from age 8 to 16).
 In college, I got into ballroom dancing and followed it into becoming a competitive International Standard dancer training with an amazingly dedicated partner and coaches (I danced competitively for about seven years).
-Currently, I reside in the Bay Area and enjoy getting out to hiking trails on the weekends in addition to weeknights at my home gym, Courage Performance, doing weightlifting and Crossfit.
+I resided in the Bay Area for several years and enjoyed getting out to hiking trails on the weekends in addition to weeknights at my home gym, Courage Performance, doing weightlifting and Crossfit.

 Lifestyle Blog